kshyam/ayushmonk/_products/puvi-5l-cold-pressed-sesame-oil.md

 3. **For Hair Care**: Warm the oil slightly and apply it to your scalp and hair.
 Massage it in and leave it on for 30 minutes or overnight before rinsing.
 Regular use promotes stronger hair, reduces dandruff, and adds natural shine.

-4. **Oil Pulling**: Swish 1 tablespoon of sesame oil in your mouth for 10-15 minutes on an empty stomach, then spit it out and rinse with warm wate.
+4. **Oil Pulling**: Swish 1 tablespoon of sesame oil in your mouth for 10-15 minutes on an empty stomach, then spit it out and rinse with warm water.
 This practice detoxifies the mouth, reduces plaque, and promotes oral health.

 5. **Self-Massage (Abhyanga)**: Use warmed sesame oil for a relaxing full-body massage.
 This helps to improve circulation, soothe tired muscles, and nourish the skin.